JaspervB-tud/AmpliDiff/README.md

 # AmpliDiff

-This repository contains the code for [AmpliDiff](https://www.biorxiv.org/content/10.1101/2023.07.22.550164v1), a Python tool that finds amplicons and corresponding primers in viral genomes in order to differentiate between different lineages/strains/species.
+This repository contains the code for [AmpliDiff](https://www.biorxiv.org/content/10.1101/2023.07.22.550164v1), a Python tool that finds amplicons and corresponding primers in viral genomes in order to differentiate between different groups (e.g. lineages or strains).

 ### Requirements
 All dependencies can be found in the dependencies_AmpliDiff.txt and environment_AmpliDiff.yml files.
 Note that AmpliDiff has not been tested on Windows systems and it is therefore discouraged to run AmpliDiff on Windows.